estuary/flow/site/docs/concepts/flowctl.md

 Whenever you define a derivation that uses a [lambda](./derivations.md#lambdas), you must define the lambda in an accompanying TypeScript module, and reference that module in the derivation's definition.
-To facilitate this, you can generate a stub of the module using `flowctl typescript generate` and simply write the function bodies.
+To facilitate this, you can generate a stub of the module using `flowctl generate` and simply write the function bodies.
 [Learn more about this workflow.](./derivations.md#creating-typescript-modules)